The Poetry of Places

 Program notes and composer bios (new works)

-Frank’s House is an exploration in musical deconstruction inspired by Frank Gehry’s Santa Monica home.
+Frank’s House is an exploration in musical fragmentation and layering inspired by Frank Gehry’s Santa Monica home.
 Like Gehry, who took a turn-of-the-century Dutch Colonial bungalow and wrapped it in an explosion of asymmetric angles and raw surfaces, I took an old four-hands piano waltz and wrapped it in layers of percussive activity and chance happenings.

 Many of the industrial materials Gehry utilized to make his home—including plywood, corrugated metal, and chain link fence—are used here as musical instruments.